localit-io/tiktoken-go/README.md

 This is an independent fork of [pkoukk/tiktoken-go](https://github.com/pkoukk/tiktoken-go), maintained by the Localit team.
 Due to the original repository being inactive for a long period, we have created a fork here.
-This version includes updates tailored for the latest versions of `gpt-4o` and the `o200k` encoder.
+This version includes updates tailored for the latest versions of models and encoder.
 We also opened [an issue](https://github.com/pkoukk/tiktoken-go/issues/60) to ask about the project's future before proceeding.
 Our goal is to support all the latest models and encodings.
 We also aim to improve code quality and follow Go best